EvickaStudio/Moodle-Mate/README.md

 With the configuration complete, execute the main script to start the application:

-> [!TIP]
+> [!NOTE]
-> Moodle Mate processes only new notifications, current last notification will not be send.
+> Moodle Mate fetches the last notification at the start and sends it to the configured channels.
+This helps you to know if the configuration is correct and the application is working as expected.

 ```bash
 python3 main.py